-January 21, 2020 will be the fourth annual National Day of Racial Healing.
+January 19, 2021, will be the fifth annual National Day of Racial Healing.
 The day was established in 2017 by more than 550 leaders from around the United States who wanted to set aside a day to take action together.

-The past two years have been particularly hard on communities of color, American Indians, the LGBTQ+ community, women, immigrants, and people with marginalized identities.
+The past two years have been particularly hard on communities of color, American Indians, the LGBTQIA+ community, women, immigrants, and people with marginalized identities.
 As a profession, library workers are accustomed to advocating for these communities on the local and national level.
 Although that will continue to be a major focus, ALA is asking that our members also be mindful of their whole selves and own identities as we continue our public and honest conversations around equity, diversity, and inclusion within the association.
 Within the profession and within the association, we too are part of these communities.

 Join our Community Conversation

 Join us on ALA's social media channels on January 19 for a conversation around the National Day of Racial Healing and add to the conversation using #LibrariesRespond and #NDORH.
 As a community, we'd like to talk about:

 - What actions have you taken to explore your unconscious bias?